Skip to content

 Once the job has been selected, fetch the results as previously done.

 fetchOutputs is used to retrieve function output arguments; if calling batch with a script, use load instead.
-Data that has been written to files on the cluster needs be retrieved directly from the file system (e.g., via sftp).
+Data that has been written to files on the cluster needs be retrieved directly from the file system (e.g., via SFTP).

 >> % Fetch all results from the second job in the list